-- Some problems solved, e.g., drawing up RI monitoring charts - SS report - Improved staff competencies in RI and approaches to improving RI
+- Problems resolved, e.g., drawing up RI monitoring charts - SS report - Improved staff competency and better approaches to improving RI

-Training of Trainers for Village Health Teams (VHTs) Definition
+Training-of-Trainers for Village Health Teams

-• A 1-day workshop to build capacity of trainers who orient VHTs on RI and facilitate HF micromapping.
-The trainers are DHT members and HF In-charges.
-Purposes
+A 1-day workshop to build capacity of trainers who orient VHTs on RI and facilitate HF micromapping.
+The trainers are DHT members and HF in-charges.

-• To equip trainees with knowledge and skills in facilitating VHT orientation on RI and micro-mapping
+Equip trainees with knowledge and skills to facilitate the VHT orientation on RI and micromapping process.

-NOTE: The VHT orientation and HF micro-mapping follow the TOT, with one day in-between for HF In-charges to finalize preparations.
+NOTE: The VHT orientation and HF Micromapping follow the TOT, with one day between for HF incharges to finalize preparations.
 Invite VHTs to the orientation prior to the TOT.